scala-js/scala-js-website/tutorial/basic/index.md

     Hello world!
     [success] (...)

-**Troubleshooting**: Should you experience errors with the `PermGen` size of the JVM at this point, you can increase it.
+**Troubleshooting on JDK <= 7**: Should you experience errors with the `PermGen` size of the JVM at this point, you can increase it.
 Refer, for example, to [this StackOverflow question](http://stackoverflow.com/questions/8331135/transient-outofmemoryerror-when-compiling-scala-classes).

 Congratulations!
 You have successfully compiled and run your first Scala.js application.
 The code is actually run by a JavaScript interpreter.
 If you do not believe this (it happens to us occasionally), you can use the `last` command in sbt:

     > last
     (...)
     [info] Running tutorial.webapp.TutorialApp
-    [debug] with JSEnv of type class org.scalajs.jsenv.rhino.RhinoJSEnv [debug] with classpath of type class org.scalajs.core.tools.classpath.IRClasspath [success] (...)
+    [debug] with JSEnv RhinoJSEnv
+    [success] (...)

 So your code has actually been executed by the [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) JavaScript interpreter.